Sir Thomas Boteler Church of England High School: The re-foundation in 1608

 When Edward Boteler died in 1586, he left two sisters : Elizabeth, married to Sir Peter Warburton and Margaret, married to John Manwaringe.
 With the connivance of John Wakefield, John Manwaringe had secured possession of nearly all the School lands, so that the Foundation was "in greate ruyne and decay".

 In 1602, Sir Peter Warburton, a lawyer and bencher of Staples Inn, took upon himself the task of recovering the lost estates of the School.
 To this end he filed a Bill of Complaint in the Court of the Duchy of Lancaster.

 The court issued its decree in 1607, the full text of which can be found in Gray and a summary in Marsh.
 The re-foundation deed were based upon this decree and were confirmed by the Commission of Charitable Uses on 11 September 1610.

 Sir Peter added to the benefactions by granting to the School a rent charge of £5 per annum issuing out of a messuage in Chester.
 Thomas Tildisley, who assisted Sir Peter in helping to save the School, contributed to the repair of the School.

 The Boteler Grammar School in the seventeenth and eighteenth centuries

-The seventeenth century was fairly uneventful.
-The School-house and premises were rebuilt by the Head-master, Samuel Shaw in 1688.
+The School-house and premises were rebuilt by the Head-master, Samuel Shaw, in 1688.
 The commemorative plaque was later conserved in the Victorian building of 1863.
-Shaw became Rector of Warrington in 1691 and he did much for the Church : in 1697 he built the square tower, which was demolished in 1859 when the spire was built.
+Shaw became Rector of Warrington in 1691 and he did much for the Church: in 1697 he built the square tower, which was demolished in 1859 when the spire was built.